 If the board of directors determines to seek additional directors for nomination, the Nominating and Corporate Governance Committee considers whether it is advisable to retain a third-party search firm to identify candidates.
-During 2013, the committee paid no fees to third-parties to assist in identifying or evaluating potential nominees.
+During 2012, the committee paid no fees to third-parties to assist in identifying or evaluating potential nominees.
 The Nominating and Corporate Governance Committee also considers nominees timely submitted by stockholders under and in accordance with the provisions of our bylaws.
 A stockholder's notice must set forth specified information as to each person whom the stockholder proposes to nominate for election to the board of directors, including all information relating to such person that is required to be disclosed in solicitations of proxies for election of directors in an election contest, or is otherwise required, by Regulation 14A under the Exchange Act (including such person's written consent to being named in the proxy statement as a nominee and to serve as a director if elected).
 The Nominating and Corporate Governance Committee will consider all such nominees and will take into account all factors the committee determines are relevant, including the factors summarized above.

-During 2013, the Nominating and Corporate Governance Committee held two meetings.
-All of the members of the committee attended the meetings.
+During 2012, the Nominating and Corporate Governance Committee held one meeting.